50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 NetNut has a large pool of various proxy servers, including some decent residential proxies.
 You’ll likely find all you need in their informative and convenient dashboard.
 What some users complain is missing is a good value for money, as NetNut might be the most expensive proxy provider on the market.

-• Supported Protocols: HTTP(S) and SOCKS5.
+• Supported protocols: HTTP(S) and SOCKS protocols.

-6. Webshare
+8. Webshare

-• Targeting Options: Country-level targeting only.
+• Targeting options: Country-level targeting only.

-• IP Rotation: Automatic rotation every five minutes, but static options are available too.
+• IP rotation: Automatic rotation every five minutes, but static options are available too.

-• Supported Protocols: HTTP(S) and SOCKS5.
+• Supported protocols: HTTP(S) and SOCKS5.

 Webshare is best suited for small to medium-sized use cases due to its pricing model.
 Lack of targeting options, custom rotation, and limited customer support keep these residential proxies low on our list.
 Yet, their pricing strategy occasionally offers some of the best prices for individuals.

-7. Infatica
+9. Infatica

-• Targeting Options: Country, city, and postal code-based targeting.
+• Targeting options: Country, city, and postal code-based targeting.

-• IP Rotation: Customizable rotation from intervals of up to an hour or a sticky option.
+• IP rotation: Customizable rotation from intervals of up to an hour or a sticky option.

-• Supported Protocols: HTTP(S) and SOCKS support.
+• Supported protocols: HTTP(S) and SOCKS support.

 • Pricing: Various options based on bandwidth and a pay-as-you-go option.